In bombing Gaza, Netanyahu has chosen domestic politics over hostages

 Israeli media reported on Tuesday morning that Ben-Gvir was poised to return to the heart of government, possibly within days.

-As Amir Tibon, a correspondent for left-leaning newspaper Haaretz, put it on X: “Netanyahu had a choice” return the hostages to their families or “return Ben-Gvir to the government to pass a budget.
+As Amir Tibon, a correspondent for left-leaning newspaper Haaretz, put it on X (Twitter): “Netanyahu had a choice” return the hostages to their families or “return Ben-Gvir to the government to pass a budget.
 And he chose Ben-Gvir.”

 Mr Netanyahu was also due to appear in court on Tuesday to testify in his ongoing corruption trials, which have cast a long shadow over the embattled premier’s terms of office and future.